hrydgard/ppsspp-site/docs/settings/system.md

 Overclocking can be useful to avoid framedrops that would happen on the real hardware (approximately).
 Underclocking can sometimes help games run on really slow CPUs by triggering internal frameskipping in games, but doesn't always do that.

+## Save states

+### Savestate slot backups

+If this is active, extra work will be done at save/load state time to provide "Undo Load" and "Undo Save" operations.
+Thus, saving and loading state is slower but safer.

+### Savestate slot count

+From PPSSPP 1.20, you can configure the number of save state slots here, up to a maximum of 30.

+### Auto load savestate

+Sets whether to load a savestate automatically on game launch.
+Can be set to a specific slot, or to always load the latest.

 ### Rewind Snapshot Interval

 If you set a rewind snapshot interval, PPSSPP will make save states every X sections, where X is the value you